Pontificia Universidad Católica de Chile Pontificia Universidad Católica de Chile

 Appendix 1.
 Application steps

-2. Interview with faculty members of the Department of Mining Engineering
+b.
+Interview with faculty members of the School of Engineering

 The interviews and seminar are generally carried out within a week.